 The SSA has a list of medical conditions they consider disabling.
 Your doctor must fill out forms from the agency describing your diagnosis, treatment, and limitations.
 You also have to complete a questionnaire about your daily activities and functions.
 You will not automatically qualify for SSI or any other benefits if the SSA decides you are disabled.

-Once you start receiving SSI in Pennsylvania, continuing to get benefits can be a problem, especially if you are employed.
+Once you start receiving SSI in Philadelphia, continuing to get benefits can be a problem, especially if you are employed.
 If your income exceeds the monthly resource limit or if you start earning too much money, the SSA may begin withholding your benefits.

 The SSA may deny your application if you refuse to cooperate with the agency in establishing that you are disabled or blind or that your resources do not exceed established limits.
 You may also be penalized for misrepresenting facts relevant to your entitlement.
 In addition, if you are over the age of 18, the SSA may deny or terminate your SSI benefits if you refuse treatment for drug addiction or alcoholism.